AlvaroGI/optimal-homogeneous-chain/README.md

 ---

 ## Monte Carlo simulation
 We coded a Monte Carlo simulation to validate the expected delivery times obtained from the MDP.
 This simulation can also be used to estimate the probability distribution of the delivery time.

- - `main.py`: functions used to run a simulation of the repeater chain.

- - `main.py`: contains the main functions to run a simulation of the repeater chain.
-The function `simulate_environment()` can be called directly.
+ - `main.py`: contains `simulate_environment()`, which can run a simulation of the repeater chain.
+Examples can be found in `experiment_delivery-time-distribution.ipynb`.

- - `policy.py` and `environment.py` are part of the policy iteration algorithm.
-These files are necessary to run `main.policy_iteration()`.

 ---

 ## Data analysis and results
 The following files can be used to generate the results that appear in our paper.
 The data for these plots has to be generated independently using the scripts explained in the previous sections.
 Our data will be made public soon.